gdsfactory/gdsfactory/README.md

 ### Plugins

-You need to install the plugins separately
+You need to install the plugins separately.

-You can install most plugins with
+You can install most plugins with:

 ```
 pip install gdsfactory[full,gmsh,tidy3d,devsim,meow,database] --upgrade